Kelowna condo development proposal reaches for mountain tops - BC Local News

 “Promontory at Upper Mission is 4.5 acres of prime view land located in an exclusive neighbourhood on the highest residential point in the Kelowna area, offering sweeping views across the valley and lake.”

-The condos are proposed to consist of two- and three-bedroom units ranging in size from 1,200 to 1,600 square feet.
-It would also include two underground parkades, private garages, and a common amenity building with indoor multi-use space, and outdoor space with barbeque, seating and a pool.
+The condos are proposed to consist of two- and three-bedroom units ranging in size from 1,200 to 1,600 square feet, including two underground parkades, private garages, and a common building with indoor multi-use space, and outdoor space with barbecue, seating and a pool.

 City council would need to rezone the land to allow for low-density housing as it is currently zoned for agricultural use.
-The developer has tendered applications to the city to do so but those won’t come to council for a number of months.
+The developer has tendered applications to the city but those won’t come to council for a number of months.

 Do you have something to add to this story, or something else we should report on?
 Email: michael.rodriguez@kelownacapnews.com